Workers' rights in rural sectors

 - Gender-responsive workplace level mechanisms on labour laws compliance, and OSH are implemented.

-Department of Labor and Employment (DOLE) and its relevant attached bureaus and agencies, Department of Trade and Industry (DTI), Department of Agriculture (DA), Department of Environment and Natural Resources (DENR), Bureau of Fisheries and Aquatic Resources (BFAR), Philippine Commission of Women (PCW), the National OSH Inter-Government Coordination and Cooperation Committee (OSH-IGC3) established under RA 11058, Employers’ Confederation of the Philippines (ECOP) their local chambers of commerce and member organisations belonging to these sectors, Sentro ng Progresibong Manggagawa (SENTRO), Federation of Free Workers (FFW), National Trade Union Congress (NTUC), Trade Union Congress of the Philippines -Associated Labour Unions (TUCP-ALU), National Anti-Poverty Commission – Workers in the Informal Sector (NAPC-WIS), other national and sectoral workers’ organisations, IndustriALL Global Unions, selected local government units, local workers’ groups, relevant civil society organisations and private compliance initiatives.
+Department of Labor and Employment (DOLE) and its relevant attached bureaus and agencies, Department of Trade and Industry (DTI), Department of Agriculture (DA), Department of Environment and Natural Resources (DENR), Bureau of Fisheries and Aquatic Resources (BFAR), Philippine Commission of Women (PCW), the National OSH Inter-Government Coordination and Cooperation Committee (OSH-IGC3), Employers’ Confederation of the Philippines (ECOP), their local chambers of commerce and member organisations belonging to these sectors, Sentro ng Progresibong Manggagawa (SENTRO), Federation of Free Workers (FFW), National Trade Union Congress (NTUC), Trade Union Congress of the Philippines - Associated Labour Unions (TUCP-ALU), National Anti-Poverty Commission – Workers in the Informal Sector (NAPC-WIS), other national and sectoral workers’ organisations, IndustriALL Global Unions, selected local government units, local workers’ groups, relevant civil society organisations and private compliance initiatives.

 Ministry of Manpower (MoM), Ministry of Affairs and Fisheries (MoMAF), Ministry of Health (MoH), Indonesian Employers Association (APINDO), Indonesian Fisheries Association (GAPPINDO), Palm Oil Trade Union Network (JAPBUSI), Indonesia Tuna Association (ASTUIN), Indonesia Pole and Line and Handline Fisheries Association (AP2HI), and other local government units, sectoral business associations, and other workers’ groups.